 All excavation units were excavated by trowel within unit quadrants by the natural layers identified in the site stratigraphy.
-Completed excavation units had at least one side profiled; many excavation units had two or more profiled.
-Recovered artifacts and fauna were recorded by three-dimensional provenience to the surface of the unit, unless they were recovered in the excavation screen, in which case their provenience was recorded by natural level and unit quadrant.
-The Electronic Appendices provide catalogues of recovered artifacts and inventoried recovered fauna.
-Photographs of representative strata, features, and artifacts in situ were regularly taken.
-A representative selection of these photographs is presented in this report and digital copies of additional photos are provided in the Electronic Appendix.
-Finally, representative sediment samples and potential radiocarbon samples were collected and archived for future analysis when resources permit.
+Completed excavation units had at least one side profiled; many excavation units had two or more profiled (see Table 2).
+Recovered artifacts and fauna were recorded by three-dimensional provenience to the surface of the unit, unless they were recovered in the excavation screen, in which case